playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 | File      | Rename    |
 | File      | Delete    |

-To do this, we can still leverage an array for our directories and files, but add functions to our `actions` array that updates the file/directory array and triggers a re-render.
+To do this, we can still leverage an array for our directories and files but add functions to our `actions` array that update the file/directory array and trigger a re-render.

 As for the "Copy name" action, we'll use the browser's [`navigator.clipboard` API](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/clipboard) to copy the text into the user's clipboard: